 Even the smartest people in the room can act dumb sometimes.
 The human brain is by far the smartest among all other species on this planet.
 Empathetic and self-serving, extremely intelligent yet sometimes incredibly dumb, we humans are capable of surprising and unpredictable behavior.
 Interestingly, there isn’t a fine line between stupidity and genius, depending on the circumstances presented.
 For example, the fictional character from the British comedy television program Mr. Bean displays such dumb behavior, but his intellect is off the charts.
 The truth is, even geniuses make pretty foolish decisions sometimes due to contributing factors despite the assumption that we’re capable of making the best decisions for ourselves.
 But the real question is why do intelligent people make such bad decisions in the first place?

-What Does Being Smart Really Mean Anyway?
+What Does Being Smart Mean Anyway?

-Moreover, with news reports of doctors being fooled by scammers on the internet, or politicians being caught in precarious situations, we can’t assume that being excellent at your job means that you’re able to control yourself in the matters of love (and lust).
+Moreover, with news reports of doctors being fooled by scammers on the internet or politicians being caught in precarious situations, we can’t assume that being excellent at your job means that you’re able to control yourself in the matters of love (and lust).

-Smart People have Blind Spots
+1. Smart People Have Blind Spots

 Much like if you’re driving a car, you may have a blind spot when it comes to certain subjects or people.

-If you’re flirting with someone you find attractive, you may share information about yourself that you wouldn’t normally share, or lie to impress someone.
+If you’re flirting with someone you find attractive, you may share information about yourself that you wouldn’t normally share or lie to impress someone.

 Having a blind spot happens to all of us.
 From relationships, we build with people and the things we learn every day.
 We may think we’re experts in a field, but there are always more pieces of information to learn and build from.

-It’s Harder to Develop Character
+2. It’s Harder To Develop Character

 Building character increases many positive attributes, including empathy and a greater understanding of situations as they arise.